Thursday, May 31, 2012

 Shabanu is the first of three books Suzanne Fisher Staples has written about desert life in Pakistan.
 The first story is told from the perspective of Shabanu, who is eleven years old when the novel opens.
 She lives a nomadic life in the Cholistan Desert region of Pakistan.
 Living with her older sister, Phulan, her Mama and Dadi, and her Auntie and her two small sons, life consists of tending the camel herds and enjoying her last months of childhood in the dusty, wind-storm prone desert.

-Shabanu's narrative is exciting and filled with interesting events that move the story forward.
 The novel opens with the birth of a baby camel while its mother is being attacked by vultures.
 Shabanu manages to save the baby camel whom she names Mithoo.
 There is also a terrifying fight between two enraged male camels which Dadi, Shabanu and her family struggle to break up.
-Shabanu tells us how her family must now always be on their guard, for camels never forget.
+Shabanu's family must now always be on their guard, for camels never forget.

 Soon Dadi and Shabanu travel to Sibi to sell their camels at the Great Fair.
 Dadi gets a good price because his animals are the finest at the fair and they return home wealthy and able to afford expensive gifts for Mama and Phulan.
 However, for Shabanu, this is a difficult time because Dadi has sold her favourite camel, Guluband.
 She is angry and hurt at the loss of this treasured animal, but at the same time she comes to terms with the loss.